McMartin/FRUT/docs/Reprojucer.cmake/command/jucer_project_module.rst

 the module folder itself.
 For instance, if you want to add the module ``juce_core`` and its header is located at ``~/dev/JUCE/modules/juce_core/juce_core.h``, then ``<modules_folder>`` must be ``~/dev/JUCE/modules``.

+``COMPILE_IN_TARGET`` is a feature that doesn't exist in Projucer.
+It allows you to compile the source files of the JUCE module in a specific CMake target, instead of with the code of your project.
+This is particularly useful when you want to:
+ - disable compiler warnings coming from the JUCE module without disabling them on your own code,
+ - speed-up compiling the JUCE module by using pre-compiled headers.

 Example
 -------